Jyoti312004/Dashboard/README.md

 # Dashboard

 This project is a full-stack application that provides a dashboard interface for managing students and mentors.
+**note :- backend is on render and it will take some time to load so please wait upto 40sec and then start

 ## Client